-But, which is better?
-That depends on your goals and who you ask.
+But, which option is better?
+That really depends on your goals and who you ask.
 Both personal loans and credit cards require you to borrow money that must be paid back, but the way they’re set up and the perks they offer work better for some than for others.

 Still, these loans can be better than other options if you need to borrow money.
-Not only do personal loans come with fixed interest rates and fixed repayment periods, but they come with a fixed monthly payment that will never change.
+Not only do personal loans come with fixed interest rates and fixed repayment periods, but they also come with a fixed monthly payment that will never change.

 “A personal loan will limit the consumer’s chances of getting into more debt since the personal loan is not a revolving loan like a credit card,” he says.

-“With a credit card you could cut back to paying only the minimum.
-That could help you in a pinch, but you’d want to get back to a point where you could pay more than the minimum quickly.”
+“With a credit card you could cut back to paying only the minimum,” he said.
+“That could help you in a pinch, but you’d want to get back to a point where you could pay more than the minimum quickly.”

 While credit cards come with higher variable APRs, they offer more flexibility and a handful of benefits that can make them a good deal.
 For starters, credit cards let you borrow only what you need, meaning they don’t require that you commit to borrowing a lump sum.